haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/about.md

 E-mail:
 m16009t [at] math.nagoya-u.ac.jp

-*I can use this Nagoya e-mail address, but later I'll change a new e-mail address when I will get it.*
+*(I can still use this Nagoya e-mail address, but later I'll change a new e-mail address when I will get it.)*

 For more details, see [CV](/cv/).
 Here is [my old website](http://www.math.nagoya-u.ac.jp/~m16009t/), which will *not* be updated.